timw077/modafe/README.md

 # modafe
+modafe Doesn't stand for anything.
+I used a random name selctor to pick a name.

 Columbia Basin Resistance Portal locations for maxfield

 The purpose is to help keep track of portal locations for "maxfiled" plans.